Business/Career

 5. poor regulatory framework

-It is therefore pertinent for the regulatory body of the Nigerian insurance industry, the National Insurance Commission (NAICOM) as well as the insurance companies themselves to educate the general public about the benefits of obtaining insurance.
-Particularly the types of insurance that cover life, safety of commercial goods, vehicle insurance and property.
+Thus, the Nigerian populace need to be educated about the benefits of obtaining insurance.
+This is a crucial duty to be handled by the regulatory body of the Nigerian insurance industry, the National Insurance Commission (NAICOM).
+Furthermore, insurance companies in Nigeria must equally embark on similar enlightenment campaigns.
+Particularly regarding the types of insurance that cover life, safety of commercial goods, vehicle insurance, and property.

 Types of Insurance in Nigeria